Neale Sourna's QUANTUM LEAP: "Rule of Thumb" script, Teaser and Act 1

 (beat)

-D.A., since third grade, have I EVER broken an oath to you?
+D.A., since third grade, have I EVER broken

 RINK walks by with a HUGE sandwich.
 LaDonna gestures him to take it back.
 He takes a cocky, demonstratively big bite and leaves.
 She shakes her head.
 A CAR DOOR'S SLAM makes her totally alert.